 Great return policy

-May be too small or low for some
+Might be too small or low for some

 L.L.
 Bean has made it easy to fill your outdoor space with colorful Adirondack chairs.
 The brand’s All-Weather Waterfall Adirondack Chair is available in eight different colors, which range from crisp white and versatile sand to vibrant red and dark navy.
 (You can also score the chair in gray, black, brown, and forest green.)

 The classic chair is crafted from durable high-density polyethylene, a composite wood material that promises to hold up to strong winds, heavy rains, and extreme temperatures.
-Since the chair was designed with the elements in mind, you shouldn’t have to worry about it cracking, warping, or rotting over time.
+Because the chair was designed with the elements in mind, you shouldn’t have to worry about it cracking, warping, or rotting over time.
 And to clean it, all you’ll need is a little soap and water.

 What to Look for in an Adirondack Chair